MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly.md

 1. Consider [using Deployment Slots](/azure/app-service/deploy-staging-slots) for reliable deployments with zero downtime.

 1. Design and implement a DevOps strategy.
-In order to maintain reliability while increasing your development velocity, consider [automating deployments and testing with Azure Pipelines](/azure/devops/pipelines/ecosystems/java-webapp).
+To maintain reliability while increasing your development velocity, consider [automating deployments and testing with Azure Pipelines](/azure/devops/pipelines/ecosystems/java-webapp).
 If you're using Deployment Slots, you can [automate deployment to a slot](/azure/devops/pipelines/targets/webapp?view=azure-devops&tabs=yaml#deploy-to-a-slot) and the subsequent slot swap.

 1. Design and implement a business continuity and disaster recovery strategy.
 For mission-critical applications, consider a [multi-region deployment architecture](/azure/architecture/reference-architectures/app-service-web-app/multi-region).